 One of the benefits of the Azure DevOps pipeline is it’s direct connection to Azure.

-If your Azure subscription is in the same tenant as your Azure DevOps account, you can create the connection in easily, as long as your account has the correct permissions.
+If your Azure subscription is in the same tenant as your Azure DevOps account, you can create an Azure DevOps Service connection to Azure easily, as long as your account has the correct permissions.
 You just sign in at the service connection page and you’re done.
 What actually happens is that Azure creates a service principal for you to take care of the connection.

 You have the option to manually create a Service Connection to Azure as well.
 In this post I will show you how.